-Yes, you may need to take some medically necessary initiatives prior your Colonoscopy.
+Yes, you may need to take some medically necessary initiatives prior to your Colonoscopy.
 They may include:

 - Follow a strict and healthy diet before your test

-- Eat only low-fiber food, few days prior your exam.
+- Eat only low-fiber food, few days prior to your test.
 Do not take nuts, whole grains or seeds.

 - On the day of the test, you will be suggested for clear liquids only.
 Do not eat or drink anything two hours prior your examination.

 - Empty your stomach before your test.
 Any residue can lead to inaccurate reports.